MQ-FOAR705/HammondA_PoC_Design/README.md

 # Copy Respository
+In Windows,
+Download and extract this file to the C:/FOAR705 folder.

+These steps have acquired each piece of software that Ubuntu will use through scripts.
+If you have used a different path for the project folder (e.g. one that is not /mnt/c/foar705/project) you will need to edit script pathing.

+Ignore the following as without full permissions I can't make adjustments to my respository.
-- This will copy the project repository, placing the relevant folder structure, scripts and necessary files onto your computer.
+(((- This will copy the project repository, placing the relevant folder structure, scripts and necessary files onto your computer.

 Navigate the Ubuntu terminal to your base C: folder (cd /mnt/c/) and run the following commands: